wso2-attic/ballerina-message-broker/README.md

 - **conf/broker.yaml** - main configuration file
 - **conf/log4j.properties** - logging configuration file
 - **lib** - contains all the required jars

+## Documentation

+Please refer to the document on [message broker architecture](docs/architecture.md) for more information on the internal design.

 ## Licence